-The ACT is a standardized test commonly used by colleges in USA and Canada to assess applicants for undergraduate admission.
+The ACT is a standardized test commonly used by colleges in the USA and Canada to assess applicants for undergraduate admission.
 It is one of the two most popular tests for high school students to take for college applications, with the other being the SAT.

 The ACT intends to measure how well students have learned high-school-level courses, especially the prerequisites for entry-level college courses.
 The ACT is composed of four subject tests and one optional writing test.
 The four subject tests include:

 Like the other sections, the score of your ACT Math ranges between 1 to 36.
 It is determined by the number of questions that you answer correctly.
 This means there are no penalties for guessing.

-In the previous section, you can see that the ACT Math is broken down into different sections and sub-sections, each of which takes up different parts of the ACT Math test.
+In the previous section, you can see that the ACT Math is broken down into different sections and subsections, each of which takes up different parts of the ACT Math test.
 Therefore, each section weighs differently in respect to the final overall score of the math test.
 The breakdown is shown as the following:

 Now that we have covered important things to understand about the ACT Math test and score, let’s jump into specific ways you can improve your performance on the ACT Math test.

-Familiarizing yourself with the content of the ACT math test will help you learn what you need to prepare for specifically.
-Below is a list of some essential concepts, skills, and practices for each section of the ACT Math test.
 One key aspect to remember is that you should never neglect the basic concepts!
 You might think the fundamentals are easy, so you don’t need to spend a lot of time studying them, but forgetting the basics is a sure-fire way to make mistakes that could have easily been avoided.

 Without further ado, here is a compilation of everything crucial for you to know in the ACT Math test.